2024年10月14日月曜日

 Looking at recent movements

-The OECD's nominal GDP growth rate for Japan and the U.S. in 2025 is expected to be +3.4% for Japan and +3.9% for the U.S., so the Japanese market is 0.5 percentage points inferior in this aspect.
+The OECD's nominal GDP growth rate for Japan and the U.S. in 2025 is expected to be +2.9% for Japan and +3.9% for the U.S., so the Japanese market is 1.0 percentage points inferior in this aspect.

 [Technical viewpoint]

-The Nikkei 225 is above the 9-day and the 25-day lines.
-This is a "green light" for the short-term trend.
+The Nikkei 225 is above the 9-day and 25-day lines.
+This is a “green light” for the short-term trend.

 [Outlook for this week]